We are here to support you through your maternity journey offering a flexible service to meet your individual needs.

 This clinic offers couples who are having difficulty conceiving, full investigation, diagnosis and management of their subfertility.
 The clinic runs weekly at the Halton site, couples will be seen by a consultant or associate specialist.
 We offer a range of treatment options and ovulation induction is always supported with follicular tracking scans within the clinic, by the consultant team.
 If IVF referral is necessary women have the option to have their treatment within our satellite IVF service.
 Once a pregnancy is achieved we also offer early reassurance scans from 6 weeks gestation.

-The maternity voices partnership is a forum which facilities collaboration between maternity providers and service users to ensure that services meet the needs of local women, parents and families.
+The Maternity Voices Partnership (MVP) is a forum which facilities collaboration between maternity providers and service users to ensure that services meet the needs of local women, parents and families.
 The role of this open group is to ensure that providers work together with service users to develop, review and drive services with a women led focus.
 It is a chance for you to have your say about how services are provided, discuss experiences of your maternity care and provide a voice for other women who will use local maternity provision in the future.

-Led by our consultant midwife Louise Tucker, members include mums, dad’s expectant families’ members of the local community and representatives from the maternity services.
-Meetings will be held approximately every 2 months and you will be invited, in a relaxed way to discuss experiences, provide feedback and shape the way future services are organised.
+MVP aims to bring together mums, dad’s expectant families’ members of the local community and representatives from the maternity service in a relaxed forum to discuss experiences, provide feedback and shape the way future services are organised.